Octarine-J/cpp-snippets/README.md

 with C++ for a while.

 The most important directory (for now) is `shorts`.
 The most convenient way to work with it is to use Visual Studio Code.
-Each mini-app there can easily be run with the "Code Runner" plugin with the following configuration.
+Each mini-app or a test case there can easily be run with the "Code Runner" plugin with the following configuration.

 On Windows, using VC++:
 ```